ankit-rathi/Designing-Decision-Systems/chapters/16_Data_Platforms.md

 ---

-## Final Section — Building the Foundation for Intelligence Systems
+## Building the Foundation for Intelligence Systems

 * Data platforms provide the infrastructure that supports modern decision intelligence ecosystems.
 * By integrating storage systems, analytical processing, and machine learning inputs, these platforms transform raw data into usable intelligence.